ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 (If you get an error saying "App not installed as app isn't compatible with your device." or "App not installed.", it likely means that your device is not supported by the RVX Manager.
 Refer to the [YTM troubleshooting page](https://www.reddit.com/r/revancedextended/wiki/ytm-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation) for further instructions.)

-### **2. Getting An Unpatched YT Music**

-Install [YT Music from the Play Store](https://play.google.com/store/apps/details?id=com.google.android.apps.youtube.music).
-If you already have it installed, make sure it is up-to-date.
+**c)** Go to [this page](https://www.apkmirror.com/apk/google-inc/youtube-music/youtube-music-6-15-52-release/youtube-music-6-15-52-android-apk-download/) and download the arm64-v8a variant of a YT Music `6.15.52` APK.

-(If you are patching to install the patched APK on a non-armv64-v8a device, download (but do not install) one of the newer YTM APKs from [APKMirror.com](https://www.apkmirror.com/apk/google-inc/youtube-music/).
-Make sure to download the variant that matches the architecture of the device you plan on installing the patched APK on, as demonstrated [here](https://imgur.com/a/NYoAUGS).
-If an Android device is not arm64-v8a it is almost certainly armeabi-v7a.)
+(If you are patching to install the patched APK on a non-armv64-v8a device, go to [this page](https://www.apkmirror.com/apk/google-inc/youtube-music/youtube-music-6-15-52-release/#downloads) and download the variant of a `6.15.52` YT Music APK that matches the architecture of the device you plan on installing the patched APK on, as demonstrated [here](https://imgur.com/a/NYoAUGS).
+If an Android device is not arm64-v8a it is most likely armeabi-v7a.)

-(If you cannot install from the Play Store, download and install one of the newer YTM APKs from [APKMirror.com](https://www.apkmirror.com/apk/google-inc/youtube-music/).
-Make sure to install the arm64-v8a variant, as demonstrated [here](https://imgur.com/a/9QhPBBo).)

-### **3. Patching YT Music**
+### **2. Patching The APK**

-Open the RVX Manager and press Select an application > **YouTube Music**.

-(If you are patching to install the patched APK on a non-armv64-v8a device, open the RVX Manager and press Select an application > **Storage** > and then select the YTM APK file that you downloaded from APKMirror.)
+Open the RVX Manager and press Select an application > **STORAGE** > and then select the YTM APK file that you downloaded from APKMirror.
+(It will probably be in your downloads folder.)

-After YouTube Music is selected (whether from the list or from selecting the APK file), press "Select patches", and then select the patches that you want.
-It is suggested to use the Default patches selection in order to get the most features without breaking stuff.
+Now press "Select patches", and then select the patches that you want.
+It is suggested to use the Default patches selection..
 To do so, press the "Default" button at the top of the patches selection screen.

-You can see examples of what all of the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#patches-documentation).
+You can see examples of what all of the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#youtube-music).

 If you decide not to use the default selection, keep the following things in mind: